smartaces/amazon-chronos-t5-sales-forecasting/README.md

 https://www.linkedin.com/in/james-bentley-1b329214/

-Disclaimer: This is purely for educational purposes.
+Disclaimer: This is purely for educational purposes, do not use for commercial purposes without permission.